 2. Soothes injured nerves and calms prickly and dry skin

-3. Intensely moisturizing to improve taken as a whole skin health
+3. Intensely moisturizing to improve taken as overall skin health

 4. Ideal for diabetics